praveen-singh01/kids-story/SUBSCRIPTION_INTEGRATION_README.md

 - **Solution**: Use 10-digit number starting with 6-9

 #### "Package ID not found"
-- **Cause**: Payment microservice not configured for com.kids.story
+- **Cause**: Payment microservice not configured for com.sunostories.app
 - **Solution**: Verify JWT_SECRET_BACKEND_C in payment microservice

 #### "User not found"